kubernetes/community/contributors/design-proposals/daemonset-update.md

   can updated (e.g. logging daemons)
   - The DaemonSet controller will drain the node before upgrading the daemon on it, and uncordon the node once it's done
-- Make DaemonSets admin-only resources (admon = people who manage nodes).
+- Make DaemonSets admin-only resources (admin = people who manage nodes).
 Some possible approaches include:
   - Remove namespace from DaemonSets (DaemonSets become node-level resources)
   - Modify RBAC bootstrap policy to make DaemonSets admin-only
   - Delegation or impersonation
-- Make PodTemplate, which is used to store DaemonSet history, an admin-only or read only resource.
 - Support more DaemonSet update strategies
-- Support rolling back DaemonSets
-  - `kubectl rollout undo daemonset/<DaemonSet-Name>` to roll back
-- Implement a subresource for DaemonSet history (e.g. `daemonsets/foo/history`)
-  that summarize the information in the history
 - Allow user-defined DaemonSet unique label key
 - Support pausing DaemonSet rolling update
 - Support auto-rollback DaemonSets

+### DaemonSet History

+In the future, we will support DaemonSet history, so that users can view previous revisions and roll back when necessary.

+One possible approach is to create a new resource called `DaemonSetRevision` to store DaemonSet history.

+Another way to implement DaemonSet history is through creating `PodTemplates` as snapshots of DaemonSet templates, and then create them in DaemonSet controller:

+- Find existing PodTemplates whose labels are matched by DaemonSet `.spec.selector`
+  - Sort those PodTemplates by creation timestamp and only retain at most `.spec.revisionHistoryLimit` latest PodTemplates (remove the rest)
+  - Find the PodTemplate whose `.template` is the same as DaemonSet `.spec.template`.
+If not found, create a new PodTemplate from DaemonSet `.spec.template`:
+   - The name will be `<DaemonSet-Name>-<Hash-of-pod-template>`
+   - PodTemplate `.metadata.labels` will have a "pod-template-hash" label, value be the hash of PodTemplate `.template` (note: don't include the "pod-template-hash" label when calculating hash)
+   - PodTemplate `.metadata.annotations` will be copied from DaemonSet `.metadata.annotations`

+Note that when the DaemonSet controller creates pods, those pods will be created with the "pod-template-hash" label.

+PodTemplate may need to be made an admin-only or read only resource if it's used to store DaemonSet history.

+#### History Clean Up Policy

+We also need to specify a clean up policy for the number of history to keep in the system, and keep only limited number of history by default (for example, 3).

+#### kubectl

+`kubectl` should also support DaemonSet history:

+- `kubectl rollout undo daemonset/<DaemonSet-Name>` to roll back
+- `kubectl rollout history daemonset/<DaemonSet-Name>`: to view the history of DaemonSet updates

+#### API

+Implement a subresource for DaemonSet history (e.g. `daemonsets/foo/history`) that summarizes the information in the history.

+### Tests

+- DaemonSet should support at most one daemon pod per node guarantee.
+  - Adding or deleting nodes won't break that.
+- Users should be able to specify acceptable downtime of their daemon pods, and DaemonSet updates should respect that.